nic-dgl104-winter-2024/rrj-YogeshManni/CONTRIBUTING.md

 After compiling my project, I started working to edit react files to solve the header width issue.
 As I dived deep into the workflow and folder structure of the application, I came to know that they have designed three headers instead of one.
 First header component is for Mobile View, second one is for Desktop and larger screens, and third is also for desktop but thats for their promotion and about pages.

-For this issue, I had to correct mobile header and dekstop header for main content as per the issue.
+For this issue, I had to correct mobile header and desktop header for main content as per the issue.
 In the project, developers are using tailwind for styling website which I am already familiar with.
 The first change I made was to add max-width to 7xl for extra large screen, which will align header to the rest of website content.
 Below given are the changes that I have made -

 ```javascript